FelixOnline/v2/content/articles/2013-6-21-help-soup-run-feed-londons-homeless.md

 subtitle: >
   Ben Fernando implores you to help the homeless in London
 date: "2013-06-21 00:59:57 +0100"

 # Attributes from Felix Online V1
 id: "3738"
 old_path: /news/3738/help-soup-run-feed-londons-homeless
 aliases:
  - /news/3738/help-soup-run-feed-londons-homeless
+imported: true
+comments:
+ - I have lots of pasta salads etc ready to go to youwhere and how do I take it there cous cous and pasta salads all readythanks07713 627168

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true